-The full set of HTTP headers used in the request is built by selecting the headers using the following algorithm:
+The full set of HTTP headers used in the request is built by selecting the headers using the algorithm defined in the following steps:

-- 1. Set the Host header, based on either the request URL or the incoming HTTPRequestHeader section of the message. - 2.
-Select any headers in an HTTPRequestHeader. - 3.
-If no Content-Type header is defined so far, create one using any non-empty value in the ContentType property. - 4.
-Select any headers in an HTTPInputHeader (an HTTPInputHeader is created automatically by an HTTPInput node).

-- 5. If no Content-Type header is defined so far, create one with the default value text/xml; charset=utf-8 - 6.
-If no SOAPAction header is defined so far, create one with the default value ''. - 7.
+- 1. Set the Host header, based on either the request URL or the incoming HTTPRequestHeader header section of the message. - 2.
+Select any headers in an HTTPRequestHeader header. - 3.
+If no Content-Type header is yet defined, create one using any non-empty value in the ContentType property. - 4.
+Select any headers in an HTTPInputHeader header (an HTTPInputHeader header is created automatically by an HTTPInput node). - 5.
+If no Content-Type header is yet defined, create one with the default value text/xml; charset=utf-8 - 6.
+If no SOAPAction header is yet defined, create one with the default value ''. - 7.
 Create or overwrite the Content-Length header.

-Attention: The HTTPRequest node always rewrites the Content-Length header, even if you have cleared the Generate default HTTP headers from input or request check box.
+Attention: The HTTPRequest node always rewrites the Content-Length header, even if you have cleared Generate default HTTP headers from input or request.
 This action ensures that the content is correct.

-If an HTTPRequestHeader exists in the received message, the HTTPRequestHeader is updated with any changed or added values.
+If an HTTPRequestHeader header exists in the received message, the HTTPRequestHeader header is updated with any changed or added values.